alasca-association/tarook/docs/src/operation/upgrading-kubernetes.md

 ## Upgrade implications / disruptions

-- All pods will rescheduled at least once, sometimes more often
+- All pods will be rescheduled at least once, sometimes more often
 - All pods without a controller will be deleted
 - Data in emptyDir volumes will be lost
 - (if enabled) Ceph storage will be blocking/unavailable for the duration of the